opensecuritycontroller/community/testing/testcases/ds_testcases.md

 4. Provide a unique DS name e.g. My-DS1.
 5. Select OpenStack Tenant.
 6. Select OpenStack Region.
-7. Select Criterion By Host e.g. and enable it.
+7. Select Criterion By Host and enable it.
 8. Select the Management Network, Inspection Network, and Floating IP Pool.
 9. Keep default Deployment Count 1 and 'Shared' selected.
 10. Click **OK**.

 **Expected Result:**
-It takes a while and Deployment Specifications with the name My-DS1 should be added.
-Job Status should be **PASSED**.
-In OpenStack, the  appliance instance related to the DS should be deployed.
+Deployment Specifications with the name My-DS1 should be added.
+It takes a while to see Job Status becomes **PASSED** since in the OpenStack, the appliance instance related to the DS should be deployed.

 ****

 **ID:** DS_2
 **Name:** Delete a DS
 **Priority:** High
-**Type:** Negative
+**Type:** Positive

 **Description:**
 User can delete an existing DS.